neoforged/.github/primers/1.21.5/index.md

         - `propagateFallToPassengers` - Propogates the fall damage of a vehicle to its passengers.
         - `lavaIgnite` - Ignites the entity for 15 seconds if not immune.
         - `clearFreeze` - Sets the number of ticks the entity is frozen for to 0.
+        - `removeLatestMovementRecordingBatch` - Removes the last element from all movements performed this tick.
     - `InterpolationHandler` - A class meant to easily handle the interpolation of the position and rotation of the given entity as necessary.
     - `LivingEntity`
         - `getLuck` - Returns the luck of the entity for random events.